awsdocs/amazon-lumberyard-user-guide/doc_source/component-render-to-texture.md

 e_GI=0
 ```

-Flickering, black or blurry textures may appear if the streaming system is thrashing while render to texture is active in a scene that uses a large amount of texture memory.
-You can try increasing the r_TexturesStreamPoolSize, or set your Max FPS render to texture component property to 0 so it updates every frame, which may help the streaming system with balancing texture priorities.
+You might see flickering, black or blurry textures if the streaming system thrashes while the **Render to Texture** component is active\.
+This can occur in a scene that uses a large amount of texture memory\.

+To fix this, increase the value for `r_TexturesStreamPoolSize`, or set the **Max FPS** property to `0` so that the component updates each frame\.
+This might help the streaming system balance texture priorities\.

 **Tip**
-A useful way to see if graphics artifacts are a result of streaming thrashing is to enable r_TexturesStreamingDebug 2 to show textures being streamed in and memory usage.
+To verify if the graphics artifacts are a result of streaming thrashing, set `r_TexturesStreamingDebug` to `2`\.
+This console variable shows the textures that are streamed in and the memory usage\.

-**Tip**
-For more information about setting console variables, see [Using the Console Window](console-intro.md)\.

 ### Unsupported Features in the Render Target<a name="unsupported-for-render-to-texture"></a>